vbudhiraja/Loan-Approval-Application/README.md

 # Regression problem to predict approved amount

 For the regression problem to predict the approved amount, we considered multiple classification models—Logistic Regression, Decision Tree, K-Nearest Neighbors (KNN), and Random Forest (RForest)—to compare their performance.
-The evaluation metric used was test accuracy, as the models were initially treated as classification problems, likely due to categorical target labels.
-However, for a true regression problem, metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and R² (coefficient of determination) should be considered.
+For the true regression problem evaluation metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), Mean Absolute Error (MAE), and R² (coefficient of determination) should be considered.

 Evaluation Metric Selection for regression part of the problem